 |Defense plan of Fort Finney at the mouth of the Miami|

 The treaty was supposed to cede most of southern Ohio to the US.
 In exchange for the land, the Americans also promised to keep white squatters from settling on land reserved exclusively for the Indians.
 This was the first surrender of territory to Americans by Indians west of the Alleghenies.
-Like many treaties only some Indian leaders signed the treaty and many other Indians in the region did not recognize it at all.
+Like many treaties, only some Indian leaders signed the treaty and many other Indians in the region did not recognize it at all.
 It was also typical to lure tribal leaders to "negotiations" and then mislead them in the interpretation of the terms knowing that none of the Indians could read or write English.
 This really made the treaty worthless even among those who signed.

-Several Wyandot, Delaware and Shawnee signed the treaty.
-It is interesting to note that signing for the Americans was George Rogers Clark, who became a well known "Indian fighter" and also older brother of William Clark of Lewis and Clark fame.
+Several Wyandot, Delaware, and Shawnee signed the treaty.
+It is interesting to note that signing for the Americans was George Rogers Clark, who became a well known "Indian fighter" and also the older brother of William Clark of Lewis and Clark fame.
 Also signing was Richard Butler, not the lead singer of the Psychedelic Furs, but a veteran of the Revolutionary War who later died at the disastrous St. Clair's Defeat.
 The story goes that Butler was infamous among many Indians and at that battle he was not only scalped but his heart removed and consumed by Shawnee several warriors.

 |Fort Finney marker near the power plant|

 A company of soldiers from Fort Pitt landed at the mouth of the Great Miami October 22, 1785, and immediately began the building of a fort near this site.
 It was named Fort Finney in honor of Major Walter Finney, who was in command of the operation.